oto-gitops-oneshot/.github/profile/README.md

 LDAP_PATH=instances/openldap
 ```

 Specifically, the files given in list elements 1, 2, 4, 6 and 7 need to have their spec.data.remoteRef.key value updated with the id associated with the universalPassword secret you created in the previous section for the list entry with name universalPassword.
-If you used a different name, this name field would also need to be updated.
+If you used a different name, this name field would also need to be updated accordingly.
 Please refer to the image below.
 I've highlighted the relevant field to update.
 (Hint: this field is found in line 10 of each file)

 ![IBM Cloud - Secrets Manager - Details](Images/ES_Field.png)